c2lang/documentation/documentation/docs/introduction/code_fragments.md

         a--;
     }

-    // not allowed in C, but Okey in C++ and C2 while (Point* p = getPoint()) {
+    // not allowed in C, but Okay in C++ and C2 while (Point* p = getPoint()) {
         // ..
     }